Salvador, Bahia: Literature

 Perspective view of the Salvador Bahia Pelourinho's Anchieta Plaza, cut from a Laser Scan preservationist project conducted by nonprofit CyArk.

 Gregório de Mattos, born in Salvador in 1636, was also educated by the Jesuits.
 He became the most important Baroque poet in colonial Brazil for his religious and satirical works.
 Father António Vieira was born in Lisbon in 1608, but was raised and educated in the Jesuit school of Salvador and died in the city in 1697.
 His erudite sermons have earned him the title of best writer of the Portuguese language in the Baroque era.

 After the Independence of Brazil (1822), Salvador continued to play an important role in Brazilian literature.
 Significant 19th-century writers associated with the city include Romantic poet Castro Alves (1847–1871) and diplomat Ruy Barbosa (1849–1923).
 In the 20th century, Bahia-born Jorge Amado (1912–2001), although not born in Salvador, helped popularize the culture of the city around the world in novels such as Jubiabá, Dona Flor e Seus Dois Maridos, and Tenda dos Milagres, the settings of which are in Salvador.

+In 1987, the Jorge Amado House Foundation was founded, an institution that houses the collection of Jorge Amado and Zélia Gattai and also serves as a museum and a center for the promotion of literature.